vboussange/EvoId.jl/docs/src/manual/wright_fisher.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/0/0b/Random_sampling_genetic_drift.svg)

-At each time step, $`N`$ agents are picked up from previous generation to reproduce.
+At each time step, ``N`` agents are picked up from previous generation to reproduce.
 Their number of offspring is proportional to their fitness, calculated as usual with **birth and death rates**.

 It takes thus **only one time step to go trough one generation**.
 Thus it is more suit- able for numerical simulations.
 In practice, the Moran and Wright–Fisher models give qualitatively similar results, but genetic drift runs twice as fast in the Moran model.